 Looking for more things to do with your kids while you’re here?

-Check out our posts on 70 Things To Do With Kids In Tuscany!
+Check out 70 Things To Do With Kids In Tuscany!

 Arriving at Brolio Castle (Castello di Brolio)

 You’ll arrive at a strange 5-way intersection with the Ricasoli winery.
 Drive uphill through the gate.
 You can either park in the parking lot partway up on the left (close to the Osteria del Brolio) or continue all the way up to the castle parking lot (recommended).
 Park and walk 100 meters to the ticket office (biglietteria).

-Current ticket prices and opening days and hours can be found on the Ricasoli website at www.ricasoli.com/en/.
-As of June 2021, the entrance to the Brolio castle grounds included a tasting of one wine at the Ricasoli winery and the main intersection.
+Current ticket prices and opening days and hours can be found on the Ricasoli website.
+As of August 2023, the entrance to the Brolio castle grounds included a tasting of one wine at the Ricasoli winery (at the main intersection).
 Don’t forget to get the pamphlet – it has a map and historical information about the castle.

 Visiting the Castle